These adventurers who crossed the Arctic

 The first scientific crossing.

-On March 2, 1958, after covering 3,360 kilometers in 98 days, explorer Vivian Fuchs and his team completed the first land crossing of Antarctica from the Weddell Sea to Scott Base on the Ross Mother.
-While this is a sporting achievement, it is also a scientific one.
-Fuchs's team sought to measure the thickness of the polar ice in order to determine the structure of Antarctica.
+On March 2, 1958, after covering 3,360 kilometers in 98 days, explorer Vivian Fuchs and his team completed the first overland crossing of Antarctica from the Weddell Sea to Scott Base on the Ross Mother.
+While this is a sporting feat, it also has a scientific objective.
+Fuchs's team wanted to measure the thickness of the polar ice to determine the structure of the Antarctic.
 It was at this time that coal was discovered in the Theron Mountains on the South American side of the South Pole.
 The expedition also included Sir Edmund Hillary, the first man to reach the summit of Mount Everest.
 After Everest and the North Pole, Hillary also went to the North Pole, making him the first person to reach both poles and the summit of Everest.

-In 2018, American Colin O'Brady crossed Antarctica on foot, solo and without assistance in just 54 days.
-But the feat (it was the fastest crossing ever) was quickly put into perspective by some observers.
-In particular, he was criticised for having started his crossing 700 km inland, unlike the classic crossings which start near the sea (but are more expensive).
-Moreover, O'Brady also used the Antarctic Highway for the entire return journey from the South Pole.
+In 2018, American Colin O'Brady crossed Antarctica on foot, solo and unassisted, in just 54 days.
+But the feat (the fastest crossing ever) was quickly put into perspective by some observers.
+In particular, he was criticized for starting his crossing 700 km inland, in contrast to classic crossings which start close to the sea (but are more expensive).
+O'Brady also used the Antarctic Highway for the entire return journey from the South Pole.
 This is a road used by supply trucks.
 It is smooth and has flags to avoid getting lost.

 Stéphanie and Jérémy Gicquel, 2 045 km via the South Pole